vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-02-14-rag-application-with-langchain.markdown

 1. We will be using [Langchain](https://python.langchain.com/docs/get_started/introduction) for this task, Basically it's like a wrapper which lets you talk and manage your LLM operations better.
 Note that the Langchain is updating very fast and some functions and other classes might moved to the different modules.
 So if something doesn't work, just check if you are importing the libraries from the right sources!

-2. Along with it we will be using [Hugging Face](https://huggingface.co/),  it  an open-source library for building, training, and deploying state-of-the-art machine learning models, especially about NLP.
+2. Along with it we will be using [Hugging Face](https://huggingface.co/), an open-source library for building, training, and deploying state-of-the-art machine learning models, especially about NLP.
 To use the HuggingFace we need the access token, Get your access token [here](https://huggingface.co/docs/hub/security-tokens)

 3. For our models, we'll need two key components: a LLM (Large Language Model) and an embedding model.
 While paid sources like OpenAI offer these, we'll be utilizing open-source models to ensure accessibility for everyone.

-4. Now we need a Vector Database to store our embeddings, For that task, we've got [LanceDB](https://lancedb.com/)– it's like a super-smart data lake for handling lots of information.
+4. Now we need a Vector Database to store our embeddings, For that task, we've got [LanceDB](https://lancedb.com/) – it's like a super-smart data lake for handling lots of information.
 It's a top-notch vector database, making it the go-to choice for dealing with complex data like vector embeddings..
 And the best part?
 It won't burn a dent in your pocket because it's open source and free to use!!

 4. To keep things simple, our data ingestion process will involve using a URL and some PDFs.
 While you can incorporate additional data sources if needed, we'll concentrate solely on these two for now.